-Presentation of Master of Philosophy or Doctor of Philosophy, and Annex B - Requirements for Presentation of a Professional Doctorate Thesis or Portfolio).

-- vi) A copyright declaration must also be submitted with the Thesis or equivalent.
-The declaration form will be provided separately by the Graduate School. - vii) The student should also provide, with the submission of the thesis or equivalent, a list of any material which he/she may have published (alone or jointly), to enable the examiners to be fully informed of the contribution to knowledge actually made by the submission.
-In addition, a separate electronic copy of the full thesis or equivalent in PDF format must also be submitted (including for resubmissions following a viva voce (oral) examination).
-In all cases, the electronic version of the thesis (submission) must be identical to (and must accompany) the hard copy versions submitted to the Graduate School. - viii) Arrangements for the confidentiality (e.g. due to commercial sensitivity) of the work must be specified before the Examination Team is appointed (normally three months before the submission is due). - ix) The submission of the thesis or equivalent for viva voce (oral) examination is at the sole discretion of the student.
-It would be unwise for the student to submit their thesis or equivalent against the advice of the supervision team, but they do have the right to do so.
+- Annex B Requirements for Presentation of a Professional Doctorate Thesis or Portfolio)15. - vi) A copyright declaration must also be submitted with the Thesis or equivalent.
+The declaration form will be provided separately by the Graduate School. - vii) The student should also provide, with the submission of the thesis or equivalent, a list of any material which may have been published (alone or jointly), to enable the examiners to be fully informed of the contribution to knowledge actually made by the submission. - viii) Arrangements for the confidentiality (e.g. due to commercial sensitivity) of the work must be specified before the Examination Team is appointed (normally six months before the submission is due). - The impact of Covid-19 on Postgraduate Research programmes is significant for many students at various stages of their programme, resulting in an expectation that in many cases students will be expected to adjust and adapt their project to complete within the original timescale where possible, and with additional guidance relating to doctoral standards published by the QAA16.
+The impact is likely to be relevant for several years, and therefore a joint student-supervisor impact statement may also be submitted with the thesis outlining the mitigations made, as additional information for examiners. - x) The submission of the thesis or equivalent for viva voce (oral) examination is at the sole discretion of the student.17 It would be unwise for the student to submit their thesis or equivalent against the advice of the supervision team, but they do have the right to do so.
 The student should also not assume that a supervisor's agreement to the submission of their thesis or equivalent guarantees the award of the degree.

-&lt;sup>16 See the document Submitting for Examination - Guidance for Research Degree Students and Supervisors on the Graduate School Intranet Pages.
+15 See the document Submitting for Examination - Guidance for Research Degree Students and Supervisors on the Graduate School Intranet Pages.